the-tanstaafl/TansTimberbornModsUnity/Assets/Staircase/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems or have any feedback, message us in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message us directly (Tobbert#1607 and Knatte_Anka#6800).
 We will try to fix it as soon as possible. :D

 ## Changelog

+### 1.3.5 - 24.08.2022

+- Fix Texture problem that did so they lit up
+- Lower research cost to 120 for staircases
+- Add IronTeeth variant (You will have to unlock it again)

+### 1.3.4 - 22.08.2022
+- Fix Script bug
+- correct the color of Metal railing

 ### 1.3.3 - 17.08.2022
 - Fix category not showing ground only anymore